-Dravet (pronounced “drah-VAY”) syndrome is a rare, treatment-resistant form of epilepsy.3,17-19 It occurs in one of 15,700 births in the United States, and symptoms usually occur in the first year of a child’s life.24 Dravet syndrome is named after Dr. Charlotte Dravet, who in 1978 first described the condition as severe myoclonic epilepsy in infancy (SMEI).19
+Dravet (pronounced “drah-VAY”) syndrome is a rare, hard-to-treat form of epilepsy.3,17-19 It occurs in 1 in 15,700 births in the United States, and symptoms usually occur in the first year of a child’s life.24 Dravet syndrome is named after Dr. Charlotte Dravet, who in 1978 first described the condition as a syndrome.
+It was previously known as severe myoclonic epilepsy in infancy (SMEI).19

 Unfortunately, seizures associated with Dravet syndrome may not respond to the standard antiepileptic drugs, and some medications may even make the seizures worse.3 For children enduring regular seizures, understanding the underlying cause can help guide more precise treatment.

 Getting seizures under control early can make a difference.
-Frequent and prolonged seizures can lead to several medical and developmental issues, so it’s crucial to figure out the right combination of antiseizure medications for your child.3, 20, 21
+Frequent and prolonged seizures can contribute to several medical and developmental issues, including an increased risk for sudden unexpected death in epilepsy (SUDEP), so it’s crucial to figure out the right combination of antiseizure medications for your child.3,20,21,54,55

 A mother and caregiver shares her daughter’s Dravet syndrome diagnosis journey and success with DIACOMIT.

 DIACOMIT® (stiripentol) is the only FDA-approved antiseizure medication developed specifically for seizures associated with Dravet syndrome in children as young as 6 months.
-It is indicated for children weighing 15 lb or more and taking clobazam.1 To learn more about DIACOMIT, visit About DIACOMIT.
+It is indicated for children weighing 15 lb or more and taking clobazam.1 To learn how DIACOMIT helps families celebrate everyday wins, visit About DIACOMIT.